Red Cherry shrimps (Neocaridina denticulata sinensis) are freshwater shrimps that can be easily bred and maintained in an aquarium.

 Processed foods can also be purchased from stores.
 These provide balanced nutrition to the shrimps and do not interfere with the pH of the tank.

-Housing Red Cherry shrimps in a tank containing large predatory fishes like the Oscars and Angel Fish would only result in the obliteration of the shrimp population.
+Housing Red Cherry shrimps in a tank containing large predatory fishes like the Oscar Fish (Check out our Oscar Fish care guide) and Angel Fish would only result in the obliteration of the shrimp population.

 They can, however, be kept alongside other species of shrimp.
 However, as the population grows for all the species, it is quite probable that territorial disputes might occur during breeding.